What Is Port Mirroring?

 Please note: this is legacy documentation.
 Please check out https://docs.miarec.com/all/ for the most up-to-date documentation and user guides.

 Port Mirroring, also known as SPAN (Switched Port Analyzer), is a method of monitoring network traffic.
 With port mirroring enabled, the switch sends a copy of all network packets seen on one port (or an entire VLAN) to another port, where the packet can be analyzed.
 Port Mirroring function is supported by almost all enterprise-class switches (managed switches).

-Port mirroring function is best described when comparing regular switch and switch with port mirroring support.
+The Port Mirroring function is best described when comparing a regular switch and a switch with port mirroring support.

 Switch knows that: